julienlevasseur/terraform-provider-aws/website/docs/r/elasticache_replication_group.html.markdown

 The following arguments are supported:

 * `replication_group_id` – (Required) The replication group identifier.
 This parameter is stored as a lowercase string.
+Must contain from 1 to 20 alphanumeric characters or hyphens.
 * `replication_group_description` – (Required) A user-created description for the replication group.
 * `number_cache_clusters` - (Required for Cluster Mode Disabled) The number of cache clusters (primary and replicas) this replication group will have.
 If Multi-AZ is enabled, the value of this parameter must be at least 2.
 Updates will occur before other modifications.
 * `node_type` - (Required) The compute and memory capacity of the nodes in the node group.